Client Communication Guidelines

 We don’t expect everyone to memorize our somewhat complicated billing policies, which is why we expect that you will not say anything to customers about what they may or may not be entitled to.
 If they have a billing concern, ask them to please call the office about it and we will promptly work with them to resolve it.

-There’s absolutely no scenario imaginable where a tech should be discussing hours or billing.
+There’s no scenario imaginable where a tech should be discussing hours or billing.

 • Related Articles